-Please introduce yourself: what’s your name, where are you from, what do you do?
+Please introduce yourself: What is your name, where are you from, what do you do?

 My name is Matt Lawrence.
 I live in Los Angeles, California and am a freelance and fine art photographer.
 I specialize in traditional street and documentary photography.
 Additionally, I am a freelance advertising producer.

 What is your relationship with photography?
-How did you get into it & and what keeps you interested/ motivated?
+How did you get into it and what keeps you interested or motivated?

 As far as how I got into photography, that process was long and drawn out.
 My first photography related memory is of being very little and pretending that my toys were cameras.
-I would make them out of Legos and ‘take pictures’ of my mom and things around the house.
+I would make them out of Legos and ‹take pictures› of my mom and things around the house.
 This graduated to my dad letting me play with his broken Minolta from the 70's.
-In high school, I took at an SLR photography class, but only because it seemed like an easy grade.
-I ended up failing.
+In high school, I took at an SLR photography class, but only because it seemed like an easy grade — I ended up failing.

 A few years after high school I joined my family on a trip to Australia to see some extended relatives.
-My parents had brought along their new digital point-and-shoot (6 megapixels I believe).
+My parents had brought along their new digital point-and-shoot — 6 megapixels I believe.
 It was my first exposure to digital photography and I shot everything on the trip.
 It was an intoxicating feeling creating images and I remember how awful handing the camera back to my parents at the end felt.
 That feeling was powerful enough to leave a lasting impression and I later bought my first camera, a Canon 60D.
 I took it everywhere and shot little vignettes of my life.

-What are you currently working on, and — if there is — what is your next project/ journey?
+What are you currently working on, and — if there is — what is your next project or journey?